 If any revenue received was allocated between two or more facilities, or between a residential facility and non-residential program, provide the details of the allocation process.
 For any allocated grants or revenue, show only the revenue offset related to the cost report facility.
 In addition, when revenue offsets salary costs, the work hours corresponding to the revenue also need to be offset before the work hours are reported on the cost report.
-The purpose of this step is to summarize the offsets salaries reported on the cost report, before the work hours are reported on the cost report, before the work hours are reported on the cost report.
+The purpose of this step is to summarize the offset of any work hours, corresponding to the grant or Medicaid revenue received that offsets salaries reported on the cost report, before the work hours are reported on the cost report.